 This calculation policy is currently being updated to reflect the CPA approach and the methods we are using in school.
 Here is an example of the new LKS2 addition and subtraction calculation and progression document

 As with all learning in our school, language sits at the heart of maths, with teachers encouraging children to use full sentences, providing scaffolds for this and teaching specific mathematical vocabulary.

 The children are taught to be fluent in facts to help lessen the cognitive load when problem solving and reasoning and these facts are frequently practiced.
 As part of our drive towards remembered facts, we have developed a coherent plan of mental maths skills which need to be taught at each year group.

 These documents are currently being updated to be meet the criteria specified in the new Government Guidance for the Teaching of Mathematics in KS1 and KS2 documentation (2020) and will form part of our new calculation policies.

+We have also adopted Times Tables Rock Stars, and have regular ‘battles’ between classes and year groups.
+Children love to challenge each other at school and at home, taking part in ‘Gigs’ and developing their Rock Star character.
 We have also started using Numbots (on the same website as above) with younger children to develop automatic recall of simple number facts.
 These can then be used to solve more complex problems.
 Children love building up the parts of their own robots by answering increasingly challenging questions.

 Click on the link opposite to find out more.